Hats Off to the Bull: Background

 Pete Loeffler, when talking about the album in an interview with Artistdirect, cited his difficulty when writing saying he read a lot of books and went on to cite Billy Corgan of The Smashing Pumpkins as an example of getting away from music when hitting a wall, quoted saying "I'm constantly rewriting them and trying not to rhyme too much."
 He also stated that the song "Clones" touches on the criticism that the band sounds too much like the band Tool, but going on to say it's about "getting shit from peers and people saying that you're ripping somebody else off" and that the song goes back to his youth as well as one other track.

 The band also stated that "Clones" felt like it belonged on Point #1, questioning if it was a negative or positive direction.

 In the interview with Artistdirect.com, Pete also said that he and Bernardini were on a "Stanley Kubrick kick", noting The Shining as one of the movies they'd record and watch at the end of the night on the tour bus, but marked that he found a humor to it and that he had also watched all the Star Trek movies back-to-back.

 The album's title comes from Pete's disgust at bullfighting.
 He explains "It's such a heartless sport and it's so torturous for these animals ...
 We got the idea of rooting for the bull instead.
 We root for the underdog."

 Release

 The first single, "Face to the Floor", was released on October 10, 2011.
-On February 16, 2012, Chevelle made it official that "Hats Off to the Bull" would be the second single off this album.
+On February 16, 2012, Chevelle made it official that "Hats Off to the Bull" would be the second single this album.
 On November 29, 2011 Hats Off to the Bull was premiered on Revolver magazine.
 On November 30, 2011, "Same Old Trip" was premiered on Noisecreep.
 The album was released on December 6, 2011.

 Composition

-Hats Off to the Bull has been described as hard rock, alternative metal, post-grunge, alternative rock and progressive rock.
+Hats Off to the Bull has been described as hard rock, post-grunge, alternative rock, and progressive rock.